Summarising our School Performance…

 How does the SIP work?

 The job of school governors is to make sure the Headteacher and the staff have what they need to make all this happen.
 The SIP is a tool for us to drive and monitor improvements in areas like the school’s academic performance and results.
-So the School Improvement Plan outlines the key objectives and targets that the school governors and leadership team set for September 2016 to September 2017.
+So the School Improvement Plan outlines the key objectives and targets that the school governors and leadership team set the forthcoming year.
 The plan focuses on the key priorities which we think will create successful ‘outcomes’ (more education establishment lingo) for our pupils that we can measure, and help us secure a strong future for the school in the next year and over the years following.

 What is the plan based on?